kelvintaywl-cci/get-project-env-vars/README.md

 ## Important

+:warning:

 Before starting, please make sure that:

-- your repository and project is private; This should not be used for public projects.
+- your repository and project is **private**; This should not be used for public projects.

 ## How to use